Forest Haven housed more than a thousand children. They were not permitted to own shoelaces.

-KEEP MOVING BY MATTI BEN-LEV34THPARALLEL MAGAZINE ISSUE 111
+KEEP MOVING BY MATTI BEN-LEV 34THPARALLEL MAGAZINE ISSUE 111

 Abandoned buildings to me are kind of like holding your breath.